ipogodin/YMCA/README.md

 ### **Future Improvements**
 - Add support for multiple tones and languages in comment generation.
+- Use analytics for improved user engagement with comments.
 - Implement user authentication for personalized suggestions.
-- Provide analytics for user engagement with comments.

 ### **Contributing**
 Feel free to submit issues or pull requests to improve this extension.
 Contributions are welcome!